python-microservices/pyms/docs/ms_class.md

 my-minimal-microservice:
   APP_NAME: "Python Microservice"
 ```
-See [Configuration](configuration.md) section to know how create a configuration file.
+Check [Configuration](configuration.md) section to know how to create a configuration file.

-Each keyworkd in our configuration block, could be accessed in our Microservice object througth the attribute `config`.
+Each keyword in our configuration block, can be accessed in our Microservice object through the attribute `config`.

 ```yaml
 # Config.yml